Are Aluminum Windows Worth the Investment?

 What is the life expectancy of aluminum windows?

-Good aluminum windows can last 30 years or more, much longer than vinyl windows, which usually last 15-20 years.
+High-quality aluminum windows can last 30 years or more, significantly longer than vinyl windows, which typically last 15-20 years.

 What are the disadvantages of aluminum windows?